strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .5.1 =
+* Updated to use the pmpro_formatPrice() function for addon package price display.
+* Fixed bug with notices for non-members and not-logged in users.

 = .5 =
 * FEATURE: Added [pmpro_addon_packages] shortcode which can be used to show a list of all pages marked as addon packages.
 See the description section above for instructions on how to use.